 I wont and don’t accept any responsibility for what I am about to say?!
 I have parked on the prom at night with no problems, car tight to the wall.

 The main difference is you can fish it at both high and low water, Perch Rock being a low water mark only.
 It makes for quite comfortable fishing, at high water it is pretty much snag free.
-There are some cheap mixed rigs available here
+At low tide just be mindful of the tide coming in behind you, especially near the Ferry pub section.
+A good cast at low can put you into deep water and lets you fish on top of mussel beds.
+A prime location that will attract feeding fish.
+It can be a bit muddy in sections so decent footwear is needed.

 The closer towards the vents you go however it does get snaggier, is that even a word?
 Low water fishing can often find snags but nothing to worry about.
-80lb braid should get you a few free weights….
+80lb braid may get you a few free weights too.

 I normally find plenty of flatties and whiting whilst fishing high water here and have had a few decent cod in winter all to black lug, bigger baits can tempt some decent fish (squid, mackerel, peeler crab).
 Low water during spring and summer ads Smooth Hounds and Thornback Rays to the mix.

-The Mersey is very cold in winter too so wrap up warm, it is often accompanied by a bit of a Breeze too.
+The Mersey is very cold in winter too so wrap up warm, it is often accompanied by a bit of a Breeze.
+That’s if it not blowing a gale and hammering down.

 Some decent views of the Liverpool skyline at night, with quite a busy shipping lane which can be nice to watch at times.
-The reason I put THS in the title is simple…I didn’t have a clue at first when looking for venues ie what or where it referred too.
+The reason I put THS in the title is simple…I didn’t have a clue at first when looking for venues ie what or where it referred too, its second nature these days though.

 The below links will start up your phones SatNav and take you straight there.